-The most common symptom of breast cancer is a new lump or mass.
-A painless, hard mass that has irregular edges is more likely to be cancer, but breast cancers can be tender, soft, or rounded.
-They can even be painful.
-For this reason, it is important to have any new breast mass or lump or breast change checked by a health care provider experienced in diagnosing breast diseases.
+The most common symptom of breast cancer is a new lump or mass (although most breast lumps are not cancer).
+A painless, hard mass that has irregular edges is more likely to be cancer, but breast cancers can be also soft, round, tender, or even painful.

 Other possible symptoms of breast cancer include:

 Many of these symptoms can also be caused by benign (non-cancerous) breast conditions.
 Still, it’s important to have any new breast mass, lump, or other change checked by an experienced health care professional so the cause can be found and treated, if needed.

 Remember that knowing what to look for does not take the place of having regular screening for breast cancer.
 Screening mammography can often help find breast cancer early, before any symptoms appear.
 Finding breast cancer early gives you a better chance of successful treatment.

 The American Cancer Society medical and editorial content team

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Henry NL, Shah PD, Haider I, et al. Chapter 88: Cancer of the Breast.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff’s Clinical Oncology.
 6th ed.
 Philadelphia, Pa: Elsevier; 2020.

 Morrow M. Chapter 3: Physical Exam of the Breast.
 In: Harris JR, Lippman ME, Morrow M, Osborne CK, eds.
 Diseases of the Breast.
 5th ed.
 Philadelphia: Wolters Kluwer Health; 2014.